DrCoolzic/esphome-docs/components/sc16is75x.rst

   - **stop_bits** (*Optional*): The number of stop bits to send.
 Options: ``1``, ``2``.
 Defaults to ``1``.

 .. warning::
-  It seems that some older sc16750 breakout-boards used a different crystal (12.288 MHz).
+  It seems that some older sc16750 breakout-boards used a different crystal.
 Therefore check carefully the value of the crystal and if it is different from the default specified above use the **crystal** configuration variable